huggingface/blog/protectai.md

 As Hugging Face has become the de facto platform for model sharing, we’d like to protect the community from this, hence why we have developed tools like [picklescan](https://github.com/mmaitre314/picklescan) and why we are integrating Guardian in our scanner suite.

 Pickle is not the only exploitable format out there, [see for reference](https://github.com/Azure/counterfit/wiki/Abusing-ML-model-file-formats-to-create-malware-on-AI-systems:-A-proof-of-concept) how one can exploit Keras Lambda layers to achieve arbitrary code execution.
-The good news is that Guardian catches both kinds of exploits!
+The good news is that Guardian catches both of these exploits and more in additional file formats!
+See their [Knowledge Base](https://protectai.com/insights/knowledge-base/) for up to date scanner information.

 ## Integration